Synthetixio/project-template-python/README.md

 python status.py
 ```

-You should expect some result that shows some balances and market info, like this:
+You should see results displaying your balances and market information, as shown below:

 ```bash
 $ python status.py